-At present 15666 Kitchen cum stores, have been constructed and 83 Kitchen cum stores are in progress up-to march, 2019.
+At present 15691 Kitchen cum stores, have been constructed and 78 Kitchen cum stores are in progress as of now.

 2.10.2 Whether any standardized model of kitchen cum stores is used for construction.

 The Construction of Kitchen cum stores are made on the following norms of enrollment, topography of land and according to the prescribed plinth areas: